 2005: State Diploma, Institute of Fine Arts, Kinshasa.

-Solo Exhibitions (South Africa)
+Solo Exhibitions (DR Congo and South Africa)

 2019: Matter, Gallery MOMO, Johannesburg.